Magnesium hydroxide: As food additive

 It is added directly to human food, and is affirmed as generally recognized as safe by the FDA.
 It is known as E number E528.

-Magnesium hydroxide is marketed for medical use as chewable tablets, as capsules, powder, and as liquid suspensions, sometimes flavored.
+Magnesium hydroxide is marketed for medical use in the form of chewable tablets, capsules, powder, and as liquid suspensions, which are sometimes flavored.
 These products are sold as antacids to neutralize stomach acid and relieve indigestion and heartburn.

-It also is a laxative to alleviate constipation.
+It is also a laxative used to alleviate constipation.
 As a laxative, the osmotic force of the magnesia acts to draw fluids from the body.
-High doses can lead to diarrhea, and can deplete the body's supply of potassium, sometimes leading to muscle cramps.
+High doses can lead to diarrhea and can deplete the body's supply of potassium, sometimes leading to muscle cramps.
 Some magnesium hydroxide products sold for antacid use (such as Maalox) are formulated to minimize unwanted laxative effects through the inclusion of aluminum hydroxide, which inhibits the contractions of smooth muscle cells in the gastrointestinal tract, thereby counterbalancing the contractions induced by the osmotic effects of the magnesium hydroxide.

 Other niche uses

 Magnesium hydroxide is also a component of antiperspirant.
-Magnesium hydroxide is useful against canker sores (aphthous ulcer) when used topically.